Discover the career path of Rand Paul, from the first major opportunity to industry-changing achievements.

 In 1991, Rand Paul founded the North Carolina Taxpayers Union.

-Since June 1993, Rand Paul's medical license has been valid continuously, with no board actions.
+Since June 1993, Rand Paul's medical license has been valid continuously.

 In 1993, Rand Paul completed his residency.

-In 1993, Rand Paul started working as a practicing ophthalmologist in Bowling Green, Kentucky.
+In 1993, Rand Paul started his career as a practicing ophthalmologist in Bowling Green, Kentucky.

-In 1994, Rand Paul founded the anti-tax organization Kentucky Taxpayers United (KTU), and was chair of the organization from its inception.
+In 1994, Rand Paul founded Kentucky Taxpayers United (KTU) and served as its chair.

 In 1995, Rand Paul was certified to practice by the American Board of Ophthalmology (ABO).